IgnazioSotgiu/trivia-quiz/README.md

 ### Languages:
 * HTML to create the elements in the page
 * CSS to style the elements
-* javascript to add functionality to the website
+* javascript for interactive elements

 ### Libraries:
 * Bootstrap to style the elements
 * Google Fonts for the Roboto font
 * Font Awesome for the icons
-* jQuery to simplify javascript code
+* jQuery

 ### Tools:
 * [Github](https://github.com/)